ktwwong/rocketJumpMan/README.md

 __201804151709 last update:__
 fuuuu....the job finally get done, I have to take some rest now.
 Yes, go to play video gameXD
-the fire animation and fuel feature still can't add in:( maybe find some time to figure it out...but for what?ww
+The fire animation and fuel feature still can't add in:( maybe find some time to figure it out...but for what?ww